lepture/lepture.com/content/index.rst

 the very end of it.

 It's now powered by `Felix Felicis </project/liquidluck>`_ which is a static blog generator by me, written in python.
 It's not perfect, but I wrote it, I can improve it.
+The source code of this site can be found at `Github Blog Source <https://github.com/lepture/lepture.com>`_ .

 If you are interested in this project, you should check this article `Mechanism of Felix Felicis <http://dev.lepture.com/work/mechanism-of-liquidluck/>`_